How to Download Images from URLs Using Python

 Using Proxies With Urllib3

-Unfortunately, using proxies with urllib3 is a bit more complicated than using them with Requests.
-This is especially true when you want to use authenticated proxies—proxies that require you to supply an username and password to access them.
+Unfortunately, using proxies with Urllib3 is a bit more complicated than using them with the Requests library.
+This is especially true when you want to use proxies that require a username and password to access them.
+To use authenticated proxies with Urllib3, you'll need three things:

-If you’re using IPRoyal residential proxies , you can find this information in your dashboard.
+If you’re using IPRoyal Residential Proxies , you can find this information in your dashboard.

 default_headers = urllib3.make_headers(proxy_basic_auth='username:password')